uva-cs/dsa2/syllabus.md

 ## Additional Notes

 **Syllabus Note**: This syllabus is to be considered a reference document that may be adjusted throughout the course of the semester to address necessary changes.
-This syllabus can be changed at any time without notification; we will announce any major changes.
+This syllabus can be updated at any time; we will announce any major changes.
 Final authority on any decision in this course rests with the professors, not with this document.